Medically reviewed by Drugs.com. Last updated on July 16, 2020.

 Aldesleukin: Corticosteroids may diminish the antineoplastic effect of Aldesleukin.
 Avoid combination

+The following adverse drug reactions and incidences are derived from product labeling unless otherwise specified.
 Frequency may depend upon formulation used, length of application, surface area covered, and the use of occlusive dressings.

 >10%: Endocrine & metabolic: HPA-axis suppression (13% to 56%)